Surabhi195/Surabhi195/README.md

-Perfect 👍 You want to highlight yourself as a **Software Developer** while also showcasing your **Data Analytics journey**.
-Here’s a refined GitHub README that combines **both roles** in a balanced way:

----

 # 👋 Hi there!
 Welcome to my GitHub Profile

 I'm **Surabhi Karande (@Surabhi195)**, a **Software Developer** with 1+ year of experience in building and maintaining **web applications and APIs**, and a growing passion for **Data Analytics**.
 I bring together strong development skills and analytical thinking to build impactful solutions that are both scalable and data-driven.